read-write-web/banana-wiki/Scripting-with-Ammonite.md

 explicity when using each types, as we did in the previous section instead  we will just use the `Rdf` value imported by Sesame which identifies that with Sesame.
-If we switch to the well known Java Jena library, or our banana's own `Plantain` library, none of the code will need to change.
+If we switch to the well known Java Jena library, or our banana's own `Plantain` library, those will import an identically named `Rdf` value but this time tied to the different implementation.

-Well excpet the few imports where those names appear
+As a result the only thing we will need to change are the few imports where those names appear:

 ```scala
 import $ivy.`org.w3::banana-sesame:0.8.4-SNAPSHOT`